• Home

 TCAJOB Staff

-Kadlec Regional Medical Center and Gesa Credit Union have teamed up to give local high school students interested in working in the health care industry opportunities to develop their skills through on-the-job training and get paid at the same time.
+Kadlec Regional Medical Center and Gesa Credit Union have teamed up to give local high school students interested in working in health care opportunities to develop their skills through on-the-job training and get paid at the same time.

 About 36 students are expected to be among the first cohort.
 And with a $100,000 sponsorship from Gesa, participating students will receive compensation for their contributions, enabling them to participate without the need to find additional employment.